SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise1/README.md

 ```
 <br><br>
-After this, we will create the second entity using the graphical CDS editor.
+After this, we will create the second entity using the graphical CDS editor, so that you also experience the usage of that.
 Open the graphical editor by right-clicking on the file `cpl166f.hdbcds` and selecting "Open With" -> "Graphical Editor":

 <img src="img/CPL166_020.png" alt="exercise1" width="70%">
 <br><br>
 Now add a new entity by clicking on the respective icon.
 Place it by moving the mouse on the canvas and left-clicking to complete.
 Now enter the name `country`.
+All the names here are case sensitive, so please pay attention, that you are always using the same case.

 <img src="img/CPL166_021.png" alt="exercise1" width="70%">
 <br><br>